 Cut the Fat

 Fat from meat can drip into your grill's flame, causing it to flare up.
 The flame and resulting smoke contain polycyclic aromatic hydrocarbons, or PAHs, which have also been linked to cancer.
 Trimming the fat from meat prior to cooking can reduce PAHs, as can removing skin from chicken or fish.
 Cooking outside the flame rather than directly over it can also help prevent flaring.

 One easy way to minimize HCAs and PAHs is to marinate meat for at least 30 minutes before grilling.
 Acidic ingredients such as vinegar, lemon juice or orange juice are especially effective.
 Or try beer, wine or even green tea.

 Mix It Up

 Fruits and vegetables are less likely to form carcinogens at high heat, so try swapping produce for some of your animal protein.
-Barbecue a veggie or Portobello mushroom burger.
+Barbecue a veggie burger or portobello mushroom.
 Thread tomatoes, onions, squash and peppers on kebabs.
 Or grill pineapple, peaches or nectarines for a gooey, naturally sweet dessert.
 You'll cut carcinogens and add cancer-fighting phytochemicals to your meal in the process.

 Keep It Clean

 Too much heat isn't the only thing that can turn a good barbecue bad.
 Make sure your food is safe by discarding any unused marinade and using clean utensils and plates for cooked food.
-"It's also important to use a clean grill that hasn't come in contact with lighter fluid or charcoal which can also contain harmful substances," says Bontempo.
+"Cooking with a clean grill, free of lighter fluid or charcoal, prevents the contamination and consumption of food with these harmful substances," says Gradney.
 When the cookout is over, make sure your grill cleaning brush has no loose bristles that can fall onto the grates and potentially stick to food next time you grill.